davidusb-geek/emhass/docs/develop.md

 - Edit some code...
 - Compile emhass by pressing `control+shift+p` > `Tasks: Run Task` > `EMHASS Install`.
   This has been set up in the [tasks.json](https://github.com/davidusb-geek/emhass/blob/master/.vscode/tasks.json) file. - Before _run & debug_, re-run `EMHASS Install` task every time a change has been made to emhass.

+#### Standalone Mode
-- Launch and debug the application via selecting the [`Run and Debug`](https://code.visualstudio.com/docs/editor/debugging) tab /`Ctrl+Shift+D` > `EMHASS run Addon`.
+- Launch and debug the application via selecting the [`Run and Debug`](https://code.visualstudio.com/docs/editor/debugging) tab /`Ctrl+Shift+D` > `EMHASS run` (standalone).
 This has been set up in the [Launch.json](https://github.com/davidusb-geek/emhass/blob/master/.vscode/launch.json) .
+- you will need input your HomeAssistant URL and HomeAssistant KEY inside of secrets_emhass.yaml
+    - Both Add-On and Standalone mods can also accept secrets via environment variables, see [Docker section bellow](method-3---docker-virtual-environment) for examples of environment variole secrets in use.
+- to change your parameters, you can edit emhass_config.yaml file before launch.

+#### Add-On Mode
+- Launch and debug the application via selecting the [`Run and Debug`](https://code.visualstudio.com/docs/editor/debugging) tab /`Ctrl+Shift+D` > `EMHASS run Addon` (Add-on).
+This has been set up in the [Launch.json](https://github.com/davidusb-geek/emhass/blob/master/.vscode/launch.json) .
 - You will need to modify the `EMHASS_URL` _(http://HAIPHERE:8123/)_ and `EMHASS_KEY` _(PLACEKEYHERE)_ inside of Launch.json that matches your HA environment before running.
-  - If you want to change your parameters, you can edit options.json file before launch.
+- to change your parameters, you can edit options.json file before launch.

-  - you can also choose to run `EMHASS run` instead of `EMHASS run Addon`.
-This acts more like standalone mode an removes the use of options.json. _(user sets parameters in config_emhass.yaml instead)_
+#### Unittests

-- You can run all the unitests by heading to the [`Testing`](https://code.visualstudio.com/docs/python/testing) tab on the left hand side.
+You can run all the unittests by heading to the [`Testing`](https://code.visualstudio.com/docs/python/testing) tab on the left hand side.
   This is recommended before creating a pull request.

 ### Method 3 - Docker Virtual Environment

-With Docker, you can test EMHASS in both standalone and add-on mode via modifying the build argument: `build_version` with values: `standalone`, `addon-pip`, `addon-git`, `addon-local`.
+With Docker, you can test the production EMHASS environment in both standalone and add-on mode via modifying the build argument: `build_version` with values: `standalone`, `addon-pip`, `addon-git`, `addon-local`.
-Since emhass-add-on is using the same docker base, this method is good to test the add-on functionality of your code. _(addon-local)_

 Depending on your choice of running standalone or addon, `docker run` will require different passed variables/arguments to function.
 See following examples:
+Depending on your siltation, you may wish to build EMHASS using a version from a particular git/branch or pip PyPI version.
+There are examples bellow for these alternative builds.

 _Note: Make sure your terminal is in the root `emhass` directory before running the docker build._